Initiatives of the Manitou Foundation

 ~ Hanne Marstrand Strong

 “In our prayers and devotions we need to reconnect with the sacred substance in Creation.
-We need to place the Earth within our hearts and nourish it with our love and offer it in remembrance of The Flying Spaghetti Monster.
+We need to place the Earth within our hearts and nourish it with our love and offer it in remembrance of God.
 Love is the greatest power in creation.
 Love is the bond.
 The secret link between the Creator and the Creation.
 You see, we know how to pray for other people and many of us know the power of prayer and now.
 We need to pray for the world that the love and grace and help is given where it is needed.
 We each have the power of prayer, we each have the possibility of connecting with the divine within ourselves and to bring that connection through our bodies, into the Earth, the Earth that is dying, that is needing this sacred substance.”

 -Llewellyn Vaughan-Lee, Sufi Teacher